oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 ## Task 6 (LiveLabs reservation only): View your LiveLabs reservation information and sign in

-If you are not using a LiveLabs tenancy, you can skip this step.
+If you are doing the workshop in your own tenancy, you can skip this step.

 1. At the top of the lab instructions page (this page), click the **View Login Info** link.
 A **Reservation Information** panel is displayed.

 2. Review the information.
 You are provided with the following in Oracle Cloud Infrastructure:

     - Access to one of the LiveLab's tenancies in a region where Oracle Data Safe is enabled
-    - A link that directs you to the sign in page for Oracle Cloud Infrastructure (OCI)
+    - A link that directs you to the sign in page for Oracle Cloud Infrastructure (**Launch OCI** button)
     - A username and password to sign in to Oracle Cloud Infrastructure.
 When signing in for the first time, you are prompted to change your password.
     - A compartment of your very own.
 We refer to this compartment as "your compartment" throughout the workshop.
+Make note of your compartment's name because you need to select it often throughout the workshop.
     - An Autonomous Database in your compartment.
-You are provided the password for the `ADMIN` account, which you may need to use occasionally if your session in Database Actions expires.
+You are provided the password for the `ADMIN` account on your database.

-3. Click the **Copy Password** button.
+3. Click the **Copy Password** button for Oracle Cloud Infrastructure.

 4. On the **Reservation Information** panel, click the **Launch OCI** button.